akifisitan/NewsApp/README.md

 ## Introduction
 - This is a project created for the CS 310 Mobile Application Development course at Sabanci University.
 - The project is a native Android app which shows News from different categories and allows users to post comments on them.
 - The Android framework is used alongside the Java language for the UI.
-The backend is provided through an API prematurely given to us by the instructor.
+An API provided by the instructor is used as the backend.

 ## Objectives